jamesbornholt/homepage/content/post/performance-evaluation.md

 I think there's an important distinction between variables we don't immediately *expect* to cause bias (like linking order or environment size) and variables we *would* expect to cause bias but just don't control well.

 In the garbage collection world, heap size was one of these variables for a very long time.
 Researchers often ran their garbage collector comparisons at a single heap size, ignoring the time-space trade-off that garbage collection explores.
-Only in the last decade or so have we started seeing graphs like this one in garbage collection papers (this one from [*Wake Up and Smell the Coffee: Evaluation Methodology for the 21st Century*][dacapo-cacm]):
+Only in the last decade or so have garbage collector papers started showing graphs like this one, from [*Wake Up and Smell the Coffee: Evaluation Methodology for the 21st Century*][dacapo-cacm] (an excellent paper you should certainly read):

 ![time-space trade-off][heapsize]